Become a Special Education Teacher

 Yes!
 We offer initial licensure preparation for those seeking their first teaching license.
 Those seeking an initial license are required to take 18 credits of education foundation coursework in addition to the special education program requirements.
-The education foundation courses are delivered at our Twin Cities location and precede online or on-ground learning.
+The education foundation courses are delivered at our Twin Cities Campus and precede online or on-ground learning.
 To obtain licensure, you will complete practicum experiences in elementary, middle school, and high school settings in Minnesota, as well as Minnesota state licensing exams.
 Licensure recommendation is contingent upon successfully completing all Minnesota state licensure requirements.

 Not at all.
 As more students with special needs are placed in mainstream classrooms, special education knowledge will benefit everyone.
-The skills you learn in this Saint Mary's program will help you connect with learners of all ability levels to create a more inclusive environment where everyone can thrive.
+The skills you learn in this program will help you connect with learners of all ability levels to create a more inclusive environment where everyone can thrive.

 Nonlicensure seekers will complete a minimum of 36 credits of program work.
 If you stay on the recommended course schedule of two classes per consecutive semester, you will complete your coursework in two years.
-For those seeking additional or initial licensure, the timeline for the program will be extended based upon prerequisite coursework, field experience/student teaching, testing, and the number of licensure preparation areas you are pursuing.
+For those seeking additional or initial licensure, the timeline for the program will be extended based on prerequisite coursework, field experience/student teaching, testing, and the number of licensure preparation areas you are pursuing.